Walt-H/real-python-interview-question/README.md

 # Python Interview Question
 A real Python based task that I was asked to complete during an interview with a Fortune 500 company.

-Given a very poor (very real) list of requirements, make a Python console program that fulfills them.
+Given a list of requirements, make a Python console program that fulfills them.

 Here is the actual task requirements.
 They are very informal, but from my experience, is typical of lazy analyst lol: